mfathiabdallah/mfathiabdallah.github.io/_posts/2022-09-16-Graduation-masters.md

 ## Graduation

-Congratulations to Eleonora Valentia Sode Muda (From Indonesia) & Maria Gracia Guzman Velasquez (from Venezuela) for defending their masters at [Ghent University](https://www.ugent.be/en){:target="_blank" rel="noopener"} (Faculty of Bioscience Engineering).
+Congratulations to Eleonora Valentia Sode Muda (From Indonesia) & Maria Gracia Guzman Velasquez (from Venezuela) for defending their Master's at [Ghent University](https://www.ugent.be/en){:target="_blank" rel="noopener"} (Faculty of Bioscience Engineering).

 Th two theses were under the supervision of Prof. Andreja Rajkovic (promoter) and Dr. Mohamed Fathi Abdallah (co-promoter) and Mr. Wannes H.R.
 Van Hassel (tutor from Sciensano for Maria Gracia).